amykarnaze/bon-appetit/README.md

 ## Acknowledgements

-Kirk Veitch, who helped with a code review
+Kirk Veitch was able to perform a code review via the paired application.

+### Next plan

+In the future, we would like to be able to add recipes to increase the application, so the User has access to all of their favorite recipes.